How to Enroll

 Other Program Rates

 Being on a long waiting list can be frustrating.
 We compiled these answers to questions parents frequently ask with the hope that this information will be helpful to you.
-If you have a question that isn’t answered here, please call Partners In Learning and ask to speak to Cindy Webb at 704-638-9020.
+If you have a question that isn’t answered here, please call Partners In Learning and ask to speak to Aleshya Spruill at 704-638-9020.

 - How long is the waiting list?
 The waiting list is quite lengthy.
 Generally speaking, there are over 100 children on the waiting list at any given time throughout the year.
 For every enrolled child, nearly two are waiting to get in.

 - Can I stop in anytime and have a look around?
 Partners In Learning has an open door policy and potential families are always welcome to drop in to receive additional information about our programs.
 However, we encourage you to call and schedule a tour of our facility.

 - If my child is still on the waiting list when he or she reaches toddler age (or preschool age) do I go to the bottom of the waiting list for that age group?
 Your child’s name will be added to the toddler (or preschool) waiting list by your original date of application.
 His or her name will be higher on the list than those who applied after you did and lower on the list than those who applied before you did.